 Then there’s the issue of the marital home.
 What should be done with it?
 There are many options available.
 You could look to have it transferred completely to yourself, one spouse could buy the other out of their share, or you could both sell it and split the profits.
 Those are just three possibilities.

-Silver divorce can be a daunting prospect at any age but it is always important to get good quality legal advice before you proceed.
-Luckily, Stowe Family Law’s nationwide team of family lawyers have a wealth of experience in this matter so they will be able to answer any questions you may have.
+Divorce can be a daunting prospect at any age but it is always important to get good quality legal advice before you proceed.
+Our team of family lawyers have a wealth of experience in this area and will be able to answer any questions you may have.
+Click here to book an appointment with a specialist.